TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UserSettingsConfiguration/Extending.rst

        });

 PSR-14 event :php:`\TYPO3\CMS\Setup\Event\AddJavaScriptModulesEvent` can be used
-to inject a JavaScript module to handle those custom JavaScript events.
+to inject a `JavaScript`:pn: module to handle those custom `JavaScript`:pn: events.